 Lamb Farms Agronomy

-A large portion of our success is due to our investment in a full-time agronomy department at Lamb Farms.
-Dennis Carrell our agronomy manager.
-For each of our properties we farm, our agronomy division provides all soil sampling and mapping.
+A large portion of our success is due to our investment in a full-time agronomy department at Lamb Farms, Dennis Carrell, our agronomy manager.
+For each of our properties we farm, our agronomy division provides all of the soil sampling and mapping.
 They compile yield data, application maps, and other functions such as topography mapping.
 They also are good “crop scouts” as well as a great asset in timing the purchase of input supplies to maximize our return for land owners.

 We are blessed that our work and expertise allows us to invest in supporting many humanitarian efforts important to us.
 One of those is our own non-profit AgriStewards.
 Brian Smith is our full-time director, focused on helping communities in third-world countries learn the skills to sustain themselves through “Farming God’s Way”.
 We are excited for the amount of communities we have touched and changed their way of life through this program.